Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Adzuna Job Description Grader

-For teams that want structured feedback on existing job descriptions rather than generating new ones from scratch, Adzuna's free Job Description Grader analyses JDs for gendered language, credential inflation, readability, and competitiveness in the market.
-It is a useful quality-check tool alongside AI drafting.
+For teams that want structured feedback on existing job descriptions rather than generating new ones, Adzuna's free Job Description Grader analyses JDs for gendered language, credential inflation, readability, and market competitiveness.
+It is a useful quality check alongside AI drafting.

 Textio